WithPrecedent/snickerdoodle/docs/tutorial.md

 ## Connect Remote and Local Repositories

-Enter the folder that you just created (which should be the "repo_name") and initialize git:
+Enter the folder that you just created (which should be the "repo_name") and initialize git as followa:

 ```sh
 # If your shell does not use "cd" to change directory, substitute the